22 Best Things to do in Niagara Falls, New York, in the Winter

 The Art Museum

 The Castellani Art Museum is on the Niagara University campus.
-Opened in 1978 as the Buscaglia-Castellani Gallery, this museum was created to be an accessible center of arts education for both the campus community and Western New York.
+Opened in 1978 as the Buscaglia-Castellani Gallery, this museum serves as a central hub for arts education, accessible to both the campus community and Western New York.
 The museum officially shifted to the Castellani Art Museum in 1990.
 These galleries are home to a growing collection of artwork personifying artistic trends, Niagara Falls art, and local folk art traditions.

 Red Coach Inn